becarpenter/animaIPJ/IPJautonomic.md

 noting that today, unlike in the past, it is economic to provide enough computing power in network elements to support autonomy.

-What can the Autonomic Networking Infrastructure do for You ?
+What can the Autonomic Networking Infrastructure do for You?
 -------------------------------------------------------------

 Instead of jumping directly into explanation of how the ANI works, let’s